 The space will celebrate the experiences and history of U.S. Latinos and feature 4,500 square feet of bilingual stories.
 Bilingual himself, Dr. Faustino “Tino” Bernadett combines his passion for learning and helping raise awareness through his contributions to the gallery.
-An alumnus of University of California, San Francisco (U.C.S.F.)
+An alumnus of the University of California, San Francisco (U.C.S.F.)
 School of Medicine, Bernadett is the vice president of The Molina Foundation, and is a former board member of the Smithsonian Latino Center.

 Generosity Rooted in Inspiration

-The Latino Center is a cause very near and dear to Tino’s heart, and it started with inspiration from his father who ran a successful practice as the only Spanish-speaking family doctor in Chico, California.
+The Latino Center is a cause very near and dear to Tino’s heart, and it started with inspiration from his father, who ran a successful practice as the only Spanish-speaking family doctor in Chico, California.
 Martha Bernadett’s father also volunteered his services to Mexico’s needy, and went on to found Molina Healthcare, Inc., a managed care company serving low-income patients.
-Today, Tino and his wife Martha, both MDs, continue the legacy with donations to UCSF designed to benefit underserved communities, as well as through donations to hundreds of charities.
+Today, Tino and his wife Martha, both MDs, continue the legacy with donations to U.C.S.F. designed to benefit underserved communities, as well as through donations to hundreds of charities.

-Nurturing as New Generation
+Nurturing a New Generation

 Faustino Bernadett enjoys working closely with the Smithsonian Latino Center as a former board member.
 The Latino Center works throughout the Smithsonian and alongside affiliated museums to promote understanding of U.S. Latino history and contributions to the humanities, arts, and sciences.

 Throughout the Smithsonian Campaign, the Latino Center raised funds to ensure the success of the next generation of Latino leaders.
-Tino’s contribution and leadership was the driving force behind this initiative.
-In addition, the Ford Motor Company donated $1 million to support the Young Ambassadors Program, which helps Latino high school seniors build leadership skills, while Comcast NBC Universal Telemundo provided funding for the Latino Center’s ¡Descubra!
+Tino’s contribution and leadership were the driving force behind this initiative.
+In addition, the Ford Motor Company donated $1 million to support the Young Ambassadors Program, which helps Latino high school seniors build leadership skills, while Comcast N.B.C.
+Universal Telemundo provided funding for the Latino Center’s ¡Descubra!
 Meet the Science Expert family and youth-centered programs.

 Tino will be there every step of the way to make his dream become a reality.
 To learn more about Faustino Bernadett, the Molina Family Latino Gallery, and the many other philanthropic endeavors he is a part of, we welcome you to browse Faustino Bernadett’s website as well as the Smithsonian Campaign to stay up to date on the project’s progress.